For The Pleasure of Seeing Her Again

 |

-structure and casting that fits remarkably well.
-The concept of the play
+and casting that fits remarkably well.
+The concept of the play is the

-is the playwright's desire to have one more conversation with his late
+playwright's desire to have one more conversation with his late mother,

-mother, the woman who was so instrumental in his becoming a playwright
+the woman who was so instrumental in his becoming a playwright in the

-in the first place.
+first place.
 The result is a pleasure for audiences.
-The casting
+The casting of

-of Catherine Flye adds a rich dimension, leaving you wanting to return
+Catherine Flye adds a rich dimension, leaving you wanting to return to

 British stamp on the part which was originally written as a portrait of

-successful playwright Michel Tremblay (author of Albertine in Five
+highly successful playwright Michel Tremblay (author of Albertine

-Times).
-British or French-Canadian, the bond between a mother
+in Five Times).
+British or French-Canadian, the bond between a

-and son can be so strong and so universal that cultural or linguistic
+mother and son can be so strong and so universal that cultural or

 Storyline: A playwright